khandrish/eden/README.md

 - [] Scripts are pieces of logic which can be "attached" to Objects and executed in their own process.
 - [] Systems are like Scripts, but aren't attached to any specific Object and work instead on a MUD instance level.
 - [] Components encapsulate key/value pairs and are attached to each object.
-- [] Object templating system, complete with Object factory.
+- [] Object templating system, complete with Object factory and.
 - [] Area/Region system built ontop of Objects/Components to make building worlds easier.
 - [] Character system built ontop of Objects/Components to make certain things easier.
 - [] Telemetry of as much of the system as possible
 - [] Players can connect to one character on one MUD, one each on multiple MUDs, or multiple characters based on config
 - [] Events emitted for almost everything, account creation/deletion or player login/logout for example